 What are the consequences of not diagnosing and treating scoliosis?

 Children living with scoliosis may experience back pain.
 In severe cases, scoliosis in children may even result in difficulty breathing, decreased height and lowered self-esteem.

 What are scoliosis treatments?

 Scoliosis in children is treated based on the degree of curvature.

 Children with mild curvatures (less than 25 degrees) may require only regular examinations to follow the progression of the disease.
 Choosing this method of scoliosis treatment depends partially on the age of the patient.

 Children with curves from 25 to 30 degrees or who have curves of 20 degrees or more and are still growing may be treated with a brace.
 The brace is made to meet the individual patient's needs and stop a curve from progressing.

-If the curve progresses to 45 degrees and has the potential to grow worse, spinal fusion surgery offered at the Division of Pediatric Spinal Surgery at Miami Children's may be recommended.
+If the curve progresses to 45 degrees and has the potential to grow worse, spinal fusion surgery offered at the Division of Pediatric Spinal Surgery at Nicklaus Children's may be recommended.
 Dr. Shufflebarger has developed some techniques of spinal fusion surgery.
 Bone graft is required which is usually harvested from the ribs.
 Two rods are then placed on either side of the spine to correct the scoliosis.
 The spinal fusion occurs over several months.

 "Spinal fusion surgery can be a safe and effective treatment for maintaining correction of severe scoliosis," says Dr. Shufflebarger.
 "It's very gratifying to have assisted in developing procedures that have improved the quality of life of children living in South Florida and beyond."

 The first symptom of scoliosis in children is often uneven shoulders or a protruding shoulder blade that is visible when bending at the waist.
 If you note this, primary care evaluation is appropriate.
-When specialized scoliosis treatment is required, Miami Children's Hospital is one of only a few hospitals in the country that specializes in pediatric spinal surgery, featuring a procedure from spinal fusion developed by Harry Shufflebarger, MD.
+When specialized scoliosis treatment is required, Nicklaus Children's Hospital, formerly Miami Children's Hospital, is one of only a few hospitals in the country that specializes in pediatric spinal surgery, featuring a procedure from spinal fusion developed by Harry Shufflebarger, MD.